UPDATED 8/18/2021, Original Post: January 5, 2018

 Blood Alcohol Content Equal to or Exceeding 0.15%

-Blood alcohol content equal to or exceeding 0.15% at the time of DWI arrest is considered to be an aggravating factor, and results in enhanced sentencing.
+Blood alcohol content equal to or exceeding 0.15% at the time of DWI arrest is considered to be an aggravating factor and can result in an enhanced charge leading to more serious penalties and sentencing.

 For example, if you are facing a first DWI offense and your blood alcohol level is alleged to be over .15%, what would normally be charged as a Class B Misdemeanor can now be enhanced to a Class A Misdemeanor, punishable by up to 1 year in county jail and up to a $4,000 fine.

-One possible defense to this charge is to examine the blood alcohol lab results and if the results are close to .15%, your DWI attorney can create reasonable doubt regarding the blood result because there is a margin of error in every lab test that could place the result under the required legal standard of .15%.
-This could provide an opportunity for your DWI attorney to lower your charge and potentially make you eligible to have your DWI cleared from your criminal record.
+A savvy DWI defense lawyer will examine the blood alcohol lab results, and if the results are close to .15%, they could challenge the results to create reasonable doubt.
+Your lawyer should know there is a margin of error in every lab test that could place the result under the required legal standard of .15%.
+This could provide an opportunity for your DWI attorney to reduce your charge or potentially have your DWI charge cleared from your criminal record.

 Can I Remove My DWI Charge From My Criminal Record?

 The answer to this question will depend greatly upon the type of DWI you were charged with and how your DWI case was resolved.
-Generally, if you take a conviction or sentence for DWI over .15, which is a class A Misdemeanor, you will be prohibited from being able to seal this charge from your criminal record.
+Generally, if you receive a conviction or sentence for DWI over .15, which is a class A Misdemeanor, you will be prohibited from being able to remove this charge and have your criminal record sealed.

-However, if your DWI attorney is able to negotiate the DWI over .15 to the lesser charge of Class B Misdemeanor DWI, you may now be eligible for a non-disclosure.
-One exception to this is if there was someone injured as a result of a DWI accident.
-If someone was injured during the DWI offense, the law prohibits the option of sealing your arrest records.
+However, if your DWI attorney is able to negotiate the DWI charge to a lesser charge of Class B Misdemeanor DWI, you may now be eligible to file a request for non-disclosure.
+However, if someone was injured as a result of a DWI accident, the law prohibits the option of sealing your arrest records.

-If your lawyer is able to negotiate a deferred adjudication for your 1st DWI offense and you complete the terms and conditions of the deferred probation, you will be eligible to have your DWI arrest and case records sealed from your criminal record.
-This will allow you to deny to any employer that the DWI arrest ever took place and it will be sealed from any background check your employer might run against you.
+If your lawyer is able to negotiate a deferred adjudication for your first DWI offense and you complete the terms and conditions of the deferred probation, you will be eligible to have your DWI arrest and case records sealed from your criminal record.
+This will allow you to honestly tell a potential employer that the DWI arrest ever took place because those records will be sealed from any background check your employer might run against you.

 What Must Be Shown In Court To Prove Intoxication?

-Under Texas law, Intoxication must be proven by the State of Texas beyond a reasonable doubt and they must prove one of the following:
+Under Texas law, the State of Texas must prove your intoxication beyond a reasonable doubt by proving one of the following:

-- Loss of the normal use of your physical faculties due to alcohol or a drug or
+- Loss of the normal use of your physical faculties due to alcohol or drug use or

 - An alcohol concentration of .08 or higher at the time you were driving

-As you can see, the first 2 definitions of intoxication are very subjective and opinion based.
-The only way to determine your mental and physical faculties is for the police officer to have you get out of the car, see you, smell you and have you perform field sobriety tests to attempt to “grade” you and use those results as probable cause to arrest you for driving while intoxicated.
+As you can see, the first 2 definitions of intoxication are very subjective and opinion-based.
+At the time of the arrest, the police officer must determine your mental and physical faculties.
+They will have you get out of the carto see you, smell you, and have you perform field sobriety tests to attempt to “grade” you and use those results as probable cause to arrest you for driving while intoxicated.

-You always have the right to refuse to provide field sobriety tests.
-Additionally, if the police officer fails to administer field sobriety tests in accordance with the standards of the National Highway Traffic and Safety Administration, the tests should be deemed unreliable as a basis of determining intoxication.
+You can refuse to perform field sobriety tests, however, you may face immediate arrest and license suspension.
+The police officer wnats to use the test results as evidence in support of the DWI charge.
+If the police officer fails to administer field sobriety tests in accordance with the standards of the National Highway Traffic and Safety Administration, the tests could be deemed unreliable to prove intoxication.

-TIP: After you have hired your DWI attorney, ask them to sit down with you and go over the videos in detail.
-Ask him/her questions about whether the DWI officer was administering the field sobriety tests correctly.
-Ask them if they were following the guidelines laid out by the National Highway Traffic and Safety Administration.
-If you are able to determine the tests were administered improperly or unfairly, your DWI attorney can file pre-trial motions requesting a hearing to determine the admissibility of the field sobriety tests.
+A skilled DWI attorney will sit down with you and review all evidence including any videos in detail.
+Ask your lawyer whether the DWI officer was administering the field sobriety tests correctly.
+Ask them if the officer followed the guidelines laid out by the National Highway Traffic and Safety Administration.
+If you determine the tests were administered improperly or unfairly, your DWI attorney can file pre-trial motions requesting a hearing to challenge the admissibility of the field sobriety tests.

-If you are facing a misdemeanor or felony DWI, it is vital that you get professional legal help as soon as possible to make sure that your rights are protected.
-Our knowledgeable Texas DWI lawyers can help, but only if you reach out first.
-We would be happy to provide you a free case analysis and answer all your questions so that you will be prepared to fight your Texas DWI case.
+If you have been charged with a felony DWI, it is vital to contact an experienced DWI legal professional as soon as possible to make sure your rights are protected.
+Our knowledgeable Fort Worth criminal defense lawyers can help, but you must reach out first.
+Call our DWI team at (817) 877-3030 for a free case analysis and answers to all your questions so that we can fight your Texas felony DWI case together.

 About the Author: